 Prior to joining the Hunger Coalition, Anahid served as Director of Self-Sufficiency Programs for the Leichtag Foundation; Senior Program Officer for the Jewish Community Foundation; Director of Health and Human Services at The San Diego Foundation; and Program Officer at the Gary and Mary West Foundation.

 Anahid has held several past community leadership positions including serving as a founding member and executive committee member of the San Diego Food System Alliance, the founding chair of San Diego Grantmakers Food Funders Collaborative, the chair of San Diego Grantmakers Homelessness Working Group, an executive committee member for the Alliance for Regional Solutions, and as a member of United Way of San Diego’s Income Vision Council.
-She currently serves on the San Diego County Childhood Obesity Initiative’s Leadership Council and Feeding San Diego’s Programs & Public Policy Committee.

 Her diverse background also includes financial analytics and data management, marketing and communications, and hospital and medical education program administration.
 Anahid received a bachelor’s degree in psychology from Wellesley College.

 Learn more about Anahid’s leadership of the San Diego Hunger Coalition and efforts to end hunger in San Diego in the San Diego Union Tribune’s 2016 profile on her – Helping San Diegans get healthy food.

 AmeriCorps Vista SSI Outreach Specialist

 Bennett Donine is specializing in local capacity building at San Diego Hunger Coalition with the Anti-Hunger Corps VISTA program.